gitiklar/react-course/my-react-course/course summaries.md

 ```
 6.) npx webpack-dev-server -d for development environment or npx webpack -p for production environment

 7.)
-If not work can copy to new create package.json file and run inside empty folder "npm install" and rename name to your name of th folder:
+If not work can copy to new create package.json file and run inside empty folder "npm install" and rename name to your name of the folder:

 ```JS
 {